i18nexus/next-i18n-router/README.md

 }
 ```

+# Usage with popular i18n libraries

+## react-i18next

+The maintainers of `i18next` recommend using `react-i18next` with the App Router instead of `next-i18next`.
+The popular `next-i18next` library is built specifically for the Pages Router.
+This means that if you are currently migrating from the Pages Router and use `next-i18next`, you will need to refactor to use `react-i18next`.

+For a full walkthrough on setting up `react-i18next` with `next-i18n-router` (plus Google Translate/DeepL integration), see [this tutorial](https://i18nexus.com/tutorials/nextjs/react-i18next).

+You can also find an example project [here](https://github.com/i18nexus/next-i18n-router/tree/main/examples/i18next-example).

-# With react-intl
+## react-intl

-One of the most popular Javascript i18n libraries is `react-intl`.
-The `react-intl` library works great for Client Components, but with the App Router we'll have to make a few changes for usage with Server Components.
+The `react-intl` library works great with the App Router.
+But it does require a litte extra configuration for usage in Server Components.

-For a full walkthrough on using react-intl with this library (plus automated Google Translate/DeepL integration), see [this tutorial](https://i18nexus.com/tutorials/nextjs/react-intl).
+For a full walkthrough on using `react-intl` with `next-i18n-router` (plus Google Translate/DeepL integration), see [this tutorial](https://i18nexus.com/tutorials/nextjs/react-intl).

 You can also find an example project [here](https://github.com/i18nexus/next-i18n-router/tree/main/examples).